paulstothard/helpful_links/README.md

 - [astral-sh/uv](https://github.com/astral-sh/uv) - An extremely fast Python package and project manager, written in Rust.
 - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com) - Practical programming for total beginners.
+- [Google Colab](https://colab.google/) - A hosted Jupyter notebook environment for running Python in the browser with optional GPU access and easy sharing.
 - [gto76/python-cheatsheet](https://github.com/gto76/python-cheatsheet) - A comprehensive Python cheat sheet.
 - [kvz/bash3boilerplate](https://github.com/kvz/bash3boilerplate) - A collection of boilerplate templates for writing better Bash scripts.
 - [R for Data Science](https://r4ds.had.co.nz) - Learn how to get your data into R, get it into the most useful structure, transform it, visualize it and model it.